This section of the page features an image gallery, so if you're using a screen reader you may wish to jump to the main content.

 A coastline of dramatic cliffs, open farmland and sandy coves

-Grab your walking boats and discover a spectacular stretch of coast made up of secluded sandy beaches and majestic ragged cliffs which have claimed countless ships over the centuries.
+Grab your walking boots and discover a spectacular stretch of coast made up of secluded sandy beaches and majestic ragged cliffs which have claimed countless ships over the centuries.

 Go on an adventure and discover all the secrets of the Salcombe estuary with our new canoe map-guide.
 Explore hidden coves, shipwrecks and shore teeming with wildlife-all without ever having to leave your canoe.